In-Depth Comparison

 • Webflow: The interface, while powerful, exposes a lot of layout controls to the user.
 We frequently hear from clients who are afraid to touch their site because they might break the design just by trying to edit text.

-• WordPress: We configure a Custom Admin Dashboard for you.
-You only see the fields you need (e.g., Headline, Body Image).
-You can’t break the layout even if you try.
+• WordPress: We configure a custom, focused admin dashboard for you.
+You only see the fields you need (e.g., Headline, Body Text, Featured Image).
+You literally cannot break the layout even if you try.
 It’s streamlined content management.
+For more on this, read: Can Your Marketing Team Actually Use WordPress?.

 2. Simple Things Are Hard